Mohsem35/RBAC-k8s/RBAC.md

 #### 3. Create Kubeconfig Files

-Use the tokens generated in the previous step to create kubeconfig files for each ServiceAccount.
+Use the tokens generated in the previous step to create kubeconfig files for each ServiceAccount for authentication.

+kubeconfig is in /home/ubuntu/.kube/config

 ##### Example: admin-kubeconfig.yaml
 Save this content to `admin-kubeconfig.yaml`: